tyzbit/acars-processor/README.md

 \*\*\* The headers should be in the format `key=value,otherkey=value`

 \*\*\*\* Yes or no question works best.
 Example:
-"Does this message look like at least part of it was written by a human?"
+"Does this contain what looks like a bespoke message from one person to another?"

 #### Webhooks